12 Essential Colombia Travel Tips to Know Before You Go

 Base Up Somewhere

 Don’t fall into the trap of trying to see all of Colombia on a short trip.
 You want to get more out of your travels than a few pictures for Instagram.
-You want to dive into the Colombian culture.
-You want to get to know some of the local people.
+You want to dive into the Colombian culture and get to know some of the local people.

 So one of the most important Colombia travel tips I can give you is this: stay in one place for at least a few weeks or months.